Nameer-Iqbal-Ansari/RV32I-Microprocessor/Readme.md

 After interconnecting whole processor it is tested on verilator using fusesoc.

+To run the core just clone the repo and copy paste the rtl folder in $USER/Downloads/ and follow the steps bellow.
+1) fusesoc run --target=sim top --vcd
+2) Then go to cd build/top_1.0/sim-verilator
+3) open the trace.vcd file to see waveform

 link of risv assembly codes and thier hexa values. (tested codes) https://docs.google.com/spreadsheets/d/14NU7tBv-i7zpZHIYiMBVQ3DX mnE4UchTyx7spAzkmaI/edit#gid=1593725999